About EFry Toronto

 Thank You to our Donors & Partners

-In light of the COVID-19 crisis, your support becomes more crucial and necessary in ensuring that we are able to provide services to women who are relying on us now more than ever.
+Your support has been crucial and necessary in ensuring that we are able to provide services to women who are relying on us now more than ever.

 Our Programs & Services-and the many women we help depend on your support.